numenta/nupic.core-legacy/README.md

 If you get a gcc exit code 1, you may consider running this instead:

-     [sudo] CC=clang CXX=clang++ python setup.py install --user
+     CC=clang CXX=clang++ python setup.py install --user

-If you are installing on Mac OS X, you should add the instruction `ARCHFLAGS="-arch x86_64"` before the python call:
+If you are installing on Mac OS X, you must add the instruction `ARCHFLAGS="-arch x86_64"` before the python call:

     ARCHFLAGS="-arch x86_64" python setup.py install